15-150: Principles of Functional Programming (Fall 2020)

 Submitting the Assignments

-The handout contains a Makefile to help you organize your
+The handout contains Makefiles to help you organize your

 files for submission.
-Typing make in the handout
+Typing make in the code

-The tgz file must contain the solutions for the coding
+The zip file must contain the solutions for the coding

 part.
 The pdf must contain the solutions for the